LDAP Setup Example

 Organizational units

-) in the tree structure, then select New > New Entry and follow the steps provided below
+To add new organizational units within the default domain, right-click the domain element (dc=rcldap,dc=com,dc=br) in the tree structure, then select New > New Entry and follow the steps below.

-Create two organizational units with the organizationalUnit
+Create two organizational units using the organizationalUnit object class:

 Users